Name: James Dean

 When and why did you become interested in fitness?

 My interest in fitness is probably a result of my childhood.
 I was always influenced by physique characters, whether fictional or real.
-Some of these early influences were; WWF (in particular Ultimate Warrior and Rick Rude), films (e.g. the Rambo and Conan), 80s reruns like Masters of the Universe, as well as many comic book characters like Batman, Spider-Man and the Hulk.
+Some of these early influences were; WWF (in particular Ultimate Warrior and Rick Rude), films (e.g. the Rambo and Conan), as well as many comic book characters like Batman, Spider-Man and the Hulk.
 My dad, a former wrestler in his 20s, was always interested in the strength side of training and had his own gym equipment in the garage that he would use 4 times a week.

 As I have gotten older I have seen the health benefits of fitness and believe that without fitness you can never lead a full life.
+While at university I put on a lot of unhealthy weight.
+Upon realising this I immediately set out to correct this.
+In 5 months I went from 207lbs down to 147lbs using a strict diet and an exercise bike at home.
 As a result, I wanted to get into the fitness industry to help others reach their physical potential too.

 How would you describe your nutrition program?